Post updated May 2025 due to this:

 Aquatabs have been around for ages.
 They're cheap and very portable.

-Water tablets are chemical-based - Aqua tabs use Sodium Dichlorisocyanurate (not sure i could pronounce that...)
+Water tablets are chemical-based - Aquatabs use Sodium Dichloroisocyanurate (not sure i could pronounce that...)

 Probably good to have some on hand for worst-worst-case scenarios, could also be used as a barter item in post-SHTF situations

-Recommendation: For all of the above purifier options, I'd recommend stocking up on additional replacement filters (at least 1 set, ideally 2+ -- they have decent shelf lives) plus maintenance kits.
+Recommendation: For ALL of the above purifier options, I'd recommend stocking up on additional replacement filters (at least 1 set, ideally 2+).
+They have decent shelf lives—Berkey says their filters literally have an indefinite shelf life.

 ---